 What is the difference between a vendor quote and a bid?

-A vendor quote is a price quote provided by a vendor for a specific product or service associated with your proposed project.
+A vendor quote is a price quote provided by a vendor for a specific product or service associated with your application and proposed project.
 Generally, it is in response to a Request for Quote (RFQ), Request for Proposal (RFP), or Request for Information (RFI) that you developed.
-Upon notification of a LGRMIF grant award you are required to follow state law and locally adopted procurement policies and procedures for the acquisition of project-related products and services.
-Depending on the product or service and amount awarded, this may require a formal competitive bid process or you may be able to purchase project-related products or services off state contract or from a preferred source vendor.
+Upon notification of an LGRMIF grant award you are required to follow state law and locally adopted procurement policies and procedures for the acquisition of project-related products and services.
+Depending on the product or service and amount awarded, this may require a formal competitive bid process, or you may be able to purchase project- related products or services off state contract or from a preferred source vendor.
 For additional information on the procurement process, including competitive bidding and preferred sources, please refer to the Office of the State Comptroller’s Local Government Management Guide: Seeking Competition in Procurement.

 Are BOCES considered a Preferred Source for School Districts?